Mahmood Khan: Political career

+Chief Minister of Khyber Pakhtunkhwa (2018-2023)

-He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PTI from Constituency PK-9 (Swat-VIII) in 2018 Pakistani general election.
+He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PTI from Constituency PK-9 (Swat-VIII) in the 2018 Pakistani general election.
 He received 25,630 votes and defeated Muhammad Ayub Khan, a candidate of Awami National Party (ANP).
 PTI acquired a two-thirds majority during the general election in the Provincial Assembly of Khyber Pakhtunkhwa.

 Following Khan's successful election, Pervez Khattak recommended his name for the office of the Chief Minister of Khyber Pakhtunkhwa.
 In August 2018, PTI formally nominated him for the same office.
-Reportedly, Imran Khan preferred to select Atif Khan for the office of Khyber Pakhtunkhwa Chief Ministership however had to select Khan due to the strong reservations by Pervez Khattak over the latter's selection.
+Reportedly, Imran Khan preferred to select Atif Khan for the office of Khyber Pakhtunkhwa Chief Ministership, however had to select Khan due to the strong reservations by Pervez Khattak over the latter's selection.
 It was noted that his appointment as Khyber Pakhtunkhwa Chief Minister was political and not on merit, and that a tussle between Atif Khan and Pervez Khattak paved his way to become PTI candidate for the slot of Chief Minister.

-Khan became the first person from Malakand Division to be nominated for the position of Khyber Pakhtunkhwa Chief Minister.
+Khan became Chief Minister as the richest member of the Provincial Assembly of Khyber Pakhtunkhwa.
+He also became the first person from Malakand Division to be nominated for the position of Khyber Pakhtunkhwa Chief Minister.

 On 16 August 2018, he was elected Chief Minister of Khyber Pakhtunkhwa.
 He received 77 votes against his opponent Mian Nisar Gul who secured 33 votes.
 The next day, he sworn in as Chief Minister of Khyber Pakhtunkhwa.